 The Company used the net proceeds that it received from the initial public offering to purchase shares of Class A common stock from certain of the Partnership's unitholders, including certain members of the Company's senior management, at a per-share price equal to the per-share price paid by the underwriters for shares of the Company's Class A common stock in the initial public offering.
+In connection with the closing of the Greenspring Acquisition (as described above), holders of Class C units to became parties to the Exchanges Tax Receivable Agreement via joinder.

-The limited partners of the Partnership (not including the Company) may exchange their Class B units for shares of the Company's Class A common stock on a one-for-one basis or, at the Company's election, for cash.
+The limited partners of the Partnership (not including the Company) may exchange their Class B or Class C units for shares of the Company's Class A common stock on a one-for-one basis or, at the Company's election, for cash.
 When a Class B unit is exchanged for a share of the Company's Class A common stock or cash, a corresponding share of our Class B common stock will automatically be redeemed by us at par value and canceled.
-Certain limited partners of the Partnership have exchanged their Class B units for shares of the Company's Class A common stock in connection with our initial public offering as described above.
+No shares of common stock are redeemed when a Class C unit is exchanged for a share of the Company's Class A common stock or cash.
+Certain limited partners of the Partnership exchanged their Class B and Class C units for shares of the Company's Class A common stock in connection with the November Secondary Offering described above.
+Additionally, certain limited partners of the Partnership exchanged their Class B units for shares of the Company's Class A common stock in connection with other exchanges occurring September 30, 2021 and December 15, 2021 described below.

 As a result of these purchases and any subsequent exchanges, we are entitled to a proportionate share of the existing tax basis of the assets of the Partnership.
-In addition, the Partnership and certain of its direct or indirect subsidiaries that are treated as partnerships for U.S. federal income tax purposes will have in effect an election under Section 754 of the Code for the taxable year of the initial public offering, the Secondary Offering and any exchange, which is expected to result in increases to the tax basis of the tangible and intangible assets of the Partnership which will be allocated to the Company.
+In addition, the Partnership and certain of its direct or indirect subsidiaries that are treated as partnerships for U.S. federal income tax purposes will have in effect an election under Section 754 of the Code for the taxable year of the initial public offering, any secondary offerings and any exchange, which is expected to result in increases to the tax basis of the tangible and intangible assets of the Partnership which will be allocated to the Company.
 These increases in tax basis are expected to increase the Company's depreciation and amortization deductions for tax purposes and create other tax benefits and may also decrease gains (or increase losses) on future dispositions of certain assets and therefore may reduce the amount of tax that the Company would otherwise be required to pay.